 Next on your itinerary is Stanley, capital of the Falkland Islands.
 Built on a north-facing slope so that its brightly painted wooden homes get as much sunlight as possible, the city overlooks the beautiful harbour.
 British influence can still be seen in the city, which has iconic red phone boxes and several quaint old inns.
 Explore the city on foot and search out the many militaries and marine monuments that are dotted about.
 The Falklands are renowned for their beautiful leather and woollen products, so this is also the perfect place to find a souvenir to take home.

 The largest city in Uruguay, Montevideo is a fascinating town with a rich heritage.
 Stroll along La Rambla, a long walkway that separates the city from the sea, and lets you walk right into the Old Town without any interruption.
 In the old town, you can see the stunning Teatro Solis, the second largest theatre in South America, with its imposing stone-pillared façade, as well as the ruins of the original walls and gate of the town.
 Whilst you’re there, be sure to try the traditional drink of Uruguay – Yerba Mate Tea.
 The bitter herbal tea is served in a special container and drunk through a kind of straw.

 South America Tour

-A trip to the exquisite Iguazu Falls is likely to be one of the highlights of your trip, as few things can compare to the awesome spectacle of 275 individual waterfalls thundering into the river below.
-Tourists and locals have been fascinated by these breath-taking falls for centuries, and several myths and legends attempt to explain their origin.
+A trip to the exquisite Iguazu Falls is likely to be one of the highlights of your trip, a few things can compare to the awesome spectacle of 275 individual waterfalls thundering into the river below.
+Tourists and locals have been fascinated by these breathtaking waterfalls for centuries, and several myths and legends attempt to explain their origin.